scorelab/fact-bounty/README.md

 ## Set up `oauthd`

-1. Install redis-server using Brew (macOS only):
+1.Install redis-server using Brew (macOS only):

 ```bash
 brew install redis
 ```

-2. Start redis-server in the background:
+2.Start redis-server in the background:

 ```bash
 redis-server --daemonize yes
 ```

-3. Install `oauthd` globally:
+3.Install `oauthd` globally:

 ```bash
 npm install -g oauthd
 ```

-4. In the **fact-bounty-client** directory, run:
+4.In the **fact-bounty-client** directory, run:

 ```bash
 oauthd init
 ```

-- Give a name for the instance (for example, Twitter)
+* Give a name for the instance (for example, Twitter)
-- Choose Y (yes) when prompted to install the default plugins
+* Choose Y (yes) when prompted to install the default plugins

-5. Move into the directory that was just created (for example, Twitter):
+5.Move into the directory that was just created (for example, Twitter):

 ```bash
 cd Twitter
 ```

-6. Run the `oauthd` instance:
+6.Run the `oauthd` instance:

 ```bash
 oauthd start